hapax/hapax.github.io/assets/evapp.md

 #### 1. Introduction<a id="sec-1" name="sec-1"></a>

-Stephen Hawking discovered that black holes glow.
+In 1974, Stephen Hawking discovered that black holes glow.
-This means that, over time, they will lose energy and eventually disappear altogether.
+This means that, over time, a black hole loses energy and eventually disappears altogether.
+We're going to use this to do some fun stuff, first up guessing the time until so-called "heat death", and secondly, giving a heuristic argument that the Large Hadron Collider (LHC) does not produce dangerous microscopic black holes when it smashes protons together.

 #### 2. The end of the universe<a id="sec-2" name="sec-2"></a>